-Department of Natural Resources

-Northeast Regional Office 6060 Broadway Denver, CO 80216 P 303.291.7227

-December 6, 2024

-Department of Reclamation, Mining and Safety

-Attn: Patrick Lennberg

-1313 Sherman Street, Room 215,

-Denver, CO 80203

-patrick.lennberg@state.co.us

-RE: CPW's Comments on the LTS Topsoil Mine- #M-2024-055

-Dear Molly,

-Thank you for the opportunity for Colorado Parks and Wildlife (CPW) to comment on the proposed LTS Topsoil Mine Project.
-It is our understanding that the project is located in Section 18 of T6N, R66W.
-The proposed project consists of 132 acres being used for Topsoil mining operations that will be used for the reclamation of Oil and Gas sites.
-The goal is to is to remove approximately 157,480 tons of top soil over the next two years.
-The site will be reclaimed to support cropland post-mining land use.
+COLORADO Parks and Wildlife Department of Natural Resources Northeast Regional Office 6060 Broadway Denver, CO 80216 P 303.291.7227 March 25, 2025 Department of Reclamation, Mining and Safety Attn: Patrick Lennberg 1313 Sherman Street, Room 215, Denver, CO 80203 patrick.lennberg@state.co.us RE: CPW's Comments on Mining Permit #M1977410 Dear Mr. Lennberg, Thank you for the opportunity for Colorado Parks and Wildlife (CPW) to comment on the proposed Grand Island Gold Mine Project located in Section 9 of T1S, R73W.
+It is our understanding that the Grand Island gold mine has been in operation since 1977 and the proposed project consists of increasing the permit area from 9.99 acres to 205.7 acres an increase of 195.71 acres.
 The mission of CPW is to perpetuate the wildlife resources of the state, to provide a quality state parks system, and to provide enjoyable and sustainable outdoor recreation opportunities that educate and inspire current and future generations to serve as active stewards of Colorado's natural resources.
 CPW has a statutory responsibility to manage all wildlife species in Colorado, and to promote a variety of recreational opportunities throughout Colorado.
 One way we achieve this goal is by responding to referral comment requests, as is the case for this project.

-After review of this project and location, CPW has the following recommendations:
+After review of this project and location, CPW has the following recommendations: RECOMMENDATIONS:

-RECOMMENDATIONS:

-Fencing

-CPW recommends that if fencing (project perimeter or internal) is erected, either during or after construction of the project, it should be the type that would allow the free passage of wildlife.
-This will help to ensure the safety of mule deer, white-tailed deer, and pronghorn antelope in the project area.
-Fencing plans should avoid the use of woven wire-type fences that will trap or prevent the movement of wildlife.
-CPW recommends using three or